-- (i) There are no service contracts in existence between the ICAV and any of its Directors, nor are any such contracts proposed. - (ii) Mr. Carrier, Ms. Trust and Mr. LaRocque are directors and/or executives of certain affiliates of the Investment Manager, the Distributors and the Shareholder Servicing Agents.
-Save as disclosed above, none of the Directors has any interest, direct or indirect, in any contract or arrangement subsisting at the date hereof which is significant in relation to the business of the ICAV. - (iii) At the date of this document, neither the Directors nor their spouses nor their infant children nor any connected party have any direct or indirect interest in the share capital of the ICAV or any options in respect of such capital.

-- (iv) No share or loan capital of the ICAV is under option or is agreed conditionally or unconditionally to be put under option. - (v) Save as disclosed herein in the section entitled "Fees and Expenses", no commissions, discounts, brokerage or other special terms have been granted by the ICAV in relation to Shares issued by the ICAV. - (vi) The ICAV does not have, nor has it had since its incorporation, any employees or subsidiary companies.
+- (i) There are no service contracts in existence between the ICAV and any of its Directors, nor are any such contracts proposed. - (ii) Mr. Carrier, Ms. Trust, Mr Sagger and Ms Rock are directors and/or executives of certain affiliates of the Manager, the Investment Managers, the Distributors and the Shareholder Servicing Agents.
+Mr. LaRocque was previously a director and/or executive director of certain of the Investment Managers, Distributors and Shareholder Servicing Agents and their affiliates.
+Save as disclosed above, none of the Directors has any interest, direct or indirect, in any contract or arrangement subsisting at the date hereof which is significant in relation to the business of the ICAV. - (iii) At the date of this document, neither the Directors nor their spouses nor their infant children nor any connected party have any direct or indirect interest in the share capital of the ICAV or any options in respect of such capital. - (iv) No share or loan capital of the ICAV is under option or is agreed conditionally or unconditionally to be put under option. - (v) Save as disclosed herein in the section entitled "Fees and Expenses", no commissions, discounts, brokerage or other special terms have been granted by the ICAV in relation to Shares issued by the ICAV. - (vi) The ICAV does not have, nor has it had since its incorporation, any employees or subsidiary companies.